 The NMI is currently planning major 20th Century History of Ireland exhibition galleries, which will be launched in 2023 at the NMI - Decorative Arts & History, Collins Barracks, Dublin 7.
 These galleries will explore a number of themes related to the political, social, cultural and economic history of 20th century Ireland.
 We are also collaborating with Dublin City Gallery The Hugh Lane in the development of an exhibition (due to open in November 2021) based around the events related to the Signing of the Anglo Irish Treaty, 1921.

 More about the Museum’s public engagement role and how we collaborate with our communities

 We have built up strong relationships with many communities of interest and place over the years and we hope to build on some of these relationships through this residency scheme using new and innovative approaches in socially engaged and collaborative arts practice.

 The work we do with communities, through the Museum’s learning and engagement team, is underpinned by key values of social inclusion, ownership, mutual respect, trust, and a commitment to a people-centred approach where we aim to build sustainable relationships with communities and create the right learning environments for innovative practice and risk taking.

 Over the years, we have engaged communities and different audiences and groups in intergenerational and intercultural programmes to reflect many topics and issues related to people's lives, including the Decade of Centenaries, resulting in co-produced exhibitions, programmes of events and projects.

-The Education team will project manage the Artist-in-Residence project from concept to completion stage over the two-year period.
+The Education team will project manage the Artist-in-Residence project from concept to completion stage over the two-year period in 2021 - 2022.